 How much space do you need for the label information?

-An effective label enhances your product, not detracts from the overall appearance.
+An effective label enhances your product, not detract from the overall appearance.

-The wrong label size results in possible wrinkled edges and air bubbles, and a negative impression on your brand.
+The wrong label size results in possible wrinkled edges, air bubbles, and a negative impression on your brand.
 Know what size and shape restrictions exist before you start creating your layout.

 Label Content & Design

 Because product labels offer limited space, design-optimized content is critical.
 Remember, labels are not only about form but also function.
 They should quickly communicate with your consumers and encourage them to purchase your product.

 Here are some content and design tips to keep in mind:

 Prioritize readability.
 No matter how eye-catching the label is, your product will not sell if consumers don’t understand what type of product it is.
 Keep your product label text clear, concise, and informative, and choose a legible font.